Alfonso H. Lopez

-Alfonso H. Lopez (born July 28, 1970) is an American politician, former Obama administration official, and member of the Virginia House of Delegates.
-He has served in the House of Delegates since January 2012, representing the 49th district, which includes parts of southern Arlington and eastern Fairfax Counties, in the suburbs of Washington, D.C.
+Alfonso Hoffman Lopez (born July 28, 1970) is an American politician, former Obama administration official, and member of the Virginia House of Delegates.
+He has served in the House of Delegates since January 2012, currently represents the 3rd district, which includes parts of southern Arlington and Northern Alexandria City, in the suburbs of Washington, D.C.

 Upon his election in 2011, Lopez became the first Latino Democrat to be elected to the Virginia General Assembly.
-He is a member of the Democratic Party, a former at-large member of the Democratic National Committee, and has served as the Virginia House Democratic Whip since 2016.
+He is a member of the Democratic Party, a former at-large member of the Democratic National Committee, and served as the Virginia House Democratic Whip from 2016 to 2022.
+In 2024, Lopez was appointed Chair of the Agriculture, Chesapeake, and Natural Resources Committee, making him the first Latino to chair a full committee in Virginia House of Delegates.

 Early life, family, and education

 Alfonso Hoffman Lopez was born on July 28, 1970, in Williamsport, Pennsylvania, to Carole (née Hoffman) and Alfonso Chacón Lopez.
 His father, a former undocumented immigrant from Venezuela, came to the U.S. at the age of 19 and worked as a busboy before teaching himself English and working toward a management position with the Marriott Corporation.
 He is now retired.
-His mother, an American woman of Pennsylvania Dutch heritage, taught and counseled in the Arlington Public Schools system for thirty years before passing away in 2008.
+His mother, an American woman of Pennsylvania Dutch heritage, taught and counseled in the Arlington Public Schools system for thirty years before dying in 2008.

 As a young child, Lopez's family traveled extensively, living in Liberia, Dominican Republic, Ecuador, and Venezuela, before settling in Northern Virginia.
 He attended Robinson Secondary School in Fairfax County, Virginia, graduating in 1988.
-He received a B.A. degree from Vassar College in 1992 and a J.D. from the Tulane University Law School in 1995.
+He received an A.B. degree from Vassar College in 1992 and a J.D. from the Tulane University Law School in 1995.
 While in law school, he twice served as an intern in the Clinton administration, first in 1993 for the Domestic Policy Council and again in 1995 for the Council on Environmental Quality.
 Lopez credits the experience of interning at the White House for igniting his interest in politics and policy.